 Which Part of the Breast Is Most Likely to Get Cancer?

 Breast cancers are most commonly found in two places:

 - The lobules -- small sacs that make breast milk.
 This is called lobular carcinoma.

 - The ducts that carry milk to the nipple.
 This is called ductal carcinoma.

-Breast cancer usually begins with the formation of a small, confined tumor.
-Some tumors are benign, meaning they do not invade other tissue; others are malignant, or cancerous.
-Malignant tumors have the potential to metastasize, or spread.
-Once such a tumor grows to a certain size, it is more likely to shed cells that spread to other parts of the body through the bloodstream and lymphatic system.
-Different types of breast cancer grow and spread at different rates; some take years to spread beyond the breast, while others move quickly.
+Cancerous tumors are called malignant tumors.
+They grow out of control and can invade nearby tissues and have the potential to metastasize, or spread.
+Once this kind of tumor grows to a certain size, it is more likely to shed cells that spread to other parts of the body.
+It does this through the bloodstream and lymphatic system.

+Among women, breast cancer is the most common cancer after skin cancer.
 If eight women were to live to be at least 90, one of them would be expected to develop the disease at some point during her life.